mercyakuku/Git-Search/README.md

 # By mercyakuku

 # Description
-This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+This is an Angular App that uses Github API to retrieve user data.
+Users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.
 Everyone is therefore required to use their own unique key.
 These keys are referred to as "Personal Access Tokens".

 # Technologies Used
 * Typescript